suryajeetlondhe/flutter_interview_questions/README.md

 You can create multiple sections with multiple headers

 ---

-103) Can you communicate between isolates?
+103.Can you communicate between isolates?
 Describe an Isolate?
+---
 Yes, isolates can communicate in Dart using ports.

 🧠 What is an Isolate?
 An Isolate is a separate thread of execution with its own memory and event loop.
 Unlike traditional